dsafreno/one-plus-one/README.md

 ## TODOs
 -------------------------

 - Create an Error UI.
-Errors currently fail without notifying the user.
+Bad inputs currently fail without notifying the user as to what happened.
+- Loading notification for UI while waiting for server response.
+- Fix CSS issues: teams table slightly thinner then people table, + x buttons are slightly off center.
 - Learn idoms for testing Knockout JS and implement them.
 - Blossom V algorithm for maximizing happiness.